DengRiGuang/libs/lib/useStorage/index.en-US.md

 ---
 map:
-  path: /components/button
+  path: /components/use-storage
 ---

-# Button
+# Storage

-This is a button.
+This is a Storage.

 ## Example